-The testis is a male gonad.
-It’s homologous with the ovary in the female.
-It’s a mobile organ and is located in every half of the scrotal sac.
-The functions of the testis contain generation of spermatozoa and secretion of testosterone (or dihydrotestosterone), a male hormone, responsible for the development and maintenance of the secondary sex characteristics of the maleness.
+The Testis is situated in every half of the scrotal sac.
+It is a male gonad that is homologous with the ovary in the female.
+Testis is one of the mobile organs of the body.
+It possesses the various functions, such as – generation of spermatozoa and secretion of testosterone or dihydrotestosterone (a male hormone), it is responsible for the development and maintenance of the secondary sex characteristics of the maleness.

 It’s oval/ellipsoid in shape (compressed from side to side).

 It measures roughly 4 X 3 X 2.5 cm (length = 4 cm, width = 2.5 cm, anteroposterior diameter = 3 cm) and weight = 10-15 grams.